linode/docs/docs/security/ssl/obtain-a-lets-encrypt-wildcard-ssl-certificate-using-certbot/index.md

           sudo crontab -e

-During first run, select the default text editor.
-The given example, shows `crontab` will run every 24 hours.
+  Add these lines and given example, shows `crontab` will run every 24 hours.
 You can [set your own crontab schedule from various examples](https://crontab.guru/examples.html).
 In advance, `certbot renew` command will renew your wildcard certificate at a scheduled time:

   {{< file "crontab" conf >}}
 0 0 * * * certbot renew
 {{< /file >}}

   Save and close the file when you are finished.

 ## Next Steps

   In this guide, you have learned how to obtain Let's Encrypt Wildcard SSL certificates using Certbot tool.
 This can help you to secure all your subdomain and base domain with a single SSL certificate.
 It also allows you to take advantage of HTTPS to secure your web servers.
 If you are managing multi-domain website then these wildcard certificates are perfect and easy to integrate.
 For more information about Certbot's configuration options, check out the [Certbot Documentation](https://certbot.eff.org/docs/).